Manage Administrative Teams

 Many organizations have strict security requirements.
 For example, organizations need the ability to segregate the duties of an administrator to ensure that a mistake or malicious act by one administrator doesn’t cause an outage.
-Kong Enterprise provides a number of security capabilities to help customers secure the administration environment.
+Kong Gateway (Enterprise) provides a number of security capabilities to help customers secure the administration environment.

-Kong Enterprise does all of this through Role-Based Access Control (RBAC).
+Kong Gateway (Enterprise) does all of this through Role-Based Access Control (RBAC).
 All administrators can be given specific roles, whether you are using Kong Manager or the Admin API, which control and limit the scope of administrative privileges within specific workspaces.